-The Leicester and Leicestershire Enterprise Partnership (LLEP) are currently reviewing the development of future European Social Fund (ESF) Open Call specifications.
+The Leicester and Leicestershire Enterprise Partnership (LLEP) recently reviewed the development of future European Social Fund (ESF) Open Call specifications.
 Within the LLEP area’s allocation of ESF there are remaining resources available to support people into employment, boost skills levels and support social inclusion.

-The LLEP are working with consultants S4W Ltd. to research the need and likely demand for future ESF activity to inform the proposed release of a series of Calls for Activity during the Autumn of 2017 with activity to start in 2018.
+The LLEP worked with consultants S4W Ltd. to research the need and likely demand for future ESF activity to inform the proposed release of a series of Calls for Activity during the Autumn of 2017 with activity to start in 2018.

 To date, ESF contracts have been awarded as follows: